A genealogy of command

 In Creation and anarchy, Agamben points out that (1) the ontology of command has supplanted the ontology of logos and (2) that ‘the ontological relationship between language and world here is not asserted (…) but commanded’ .
 Order is delivered by command, not by assertion.
 In a nutshell, management is power, not logic.
 In The kingdom, Agamben links the anarchic character of the Son to the anarchic nature of government.
 In Creation and anarchy, he connects creation to management, not in the sense of persuasion but power: the one who begins or who originates creation also governs it by command.
 It is in this sense that the reference of the book's title to creation and anarchy should be understood: the Agambenian anarchy is to be understood as an absence of principle (founder) in connection with a will of command.
 It is possible at this point to see through Agamben’s dense prose the audacious and subversive picture of modern society that he paints in this and in previous books.
 Agamben, in fact, sees anarchy, understood as the absence of foundation, in relationship with power, so that power is anarchic, because it bases its justification on itself; it needs no external basis.

 It is another way to proclaim the existence of autonomous and self-legitimizing government.
 In The kingdom, that government was seen in terms of bureaucracy; in Creation and anarchy, that bureaucracy is characterized as power.
 Is it possible to free creativity, the act of creation, from the constraint of command?
 How can one escape this bureaucracy?
 If I understand correctly Creation and anarchy’s first four chapters, one can escape through a lack of correspondence to ownership (chapter three) and to the command (chapter four).
-In fact, refusing ownership in reality means claiming the possibility of a human existence completely outside the law , and refusing command in reality means claiming the possibility of a human existence completely outside power.
+In fact, refusing ownership in practice means claiming the possibility of a human existence completely outside the law , and refusing command in reality means claiming the possibility of a human existence completely outside power.
 Once government is unrelated to ownership and command, the ontological structures of the system itself begin to falter.
 As Agamben puts it, ‘a power ceases to exist (…) when it leaves off giving orders’ .
 To put it differently, one is really free when he/she has no legal right and does not correspond to command.

 Finally, a note about the translation: I believe the term ‘potency’ for potenza would have served the English translation better than ‘potential,’ particularly in the context of potenza that is both potential and potential-of-not.
 I think potency-of-not (to do or be) better recovers the original meaning of potenza (from Latin: potentia, derived from potens -entis ‘powerful’) in the sense of ‘potenza-di-non’.